Russia–Turkey relations: Economic relations

 In order to contribute to Turkey’s economic development, contracts have been concluded with Russia for the construction of the Akkuyu nuclear power plant and the TurkStream gas pipeline.

 On 12 May 2010, the government of the Russian Federation and the republic of Turkey signed a Cooperation Agreement providing for the construction of Akkuyu nuclear power plant, comprising four power units with VVER-1200 reactors with a total capacity of 4800 MW on the southern coast of Turkey in Mersin province.

 In October 2016, an intergovernmental agreement for TurkStream was signed.
-Construction started in May 2017 and gas deliveries to Bulgaria through the pipeline began on 1 January 2020.
-TurksStream changes the regional gas flows in South-East Europe by diverting the transit through Ukraine and the Trans Balkan Pipeline system.
+Construction began in May 2017, and gas deliveries to Bulgaria through the pipeline began on 1 January 2020.
+TurkStream changes the regional gas flows in South-East Europe by diverting the transit through Ukraine and the Trans Balkan Pipeline system.

-In 2022, Turkish President Recep Tayyip Erdoğan said that Turkey could not join sanctions on Russia because of import dependency.
+In 2022, Turkish President Recep Tayyip Erdoğan stated that Turkey would not join the international sanctions on Russia, citing the country's import dependency as a reason.
 Turkey received almost half of its gas from Russia.
 Erdoğan and Putin planned for Turkey to become an energy hub for all of Europe.
-According to Aura Săbăduș, a senior energy journalist focusing on the Black Sea region, "Turkey would accumulate gas from various producers — Russia, Iran and Azerbaijan, [liquefied natural gas] and its own Black Sea gas — and then whitewash it and relabel it as Turkish.
+According to Aura Săbăduș, a senior energy journalist focusing on the Black Sea region, "Turkey would accumulate gas from various producers — Russia, Iran, and Azerbaijan, [liquefied natural gas] and its own Black Sea gas — and then whitewash it and relabel it as Turkish.
 European buyers wouldn’t know the origin of the gas."

-In September 2024, Turkey announced that it had submitted a request to join the BRICS group of major emerging market countries.
+In September 2024, Turkey announced that it had submitted a request to join the BRICS, an intergovernmental organization of countries with major emerging markets.
+However, the Turkish application for full membership in the organization eventually failed to receive sufficient support from its founding members, with several reports indicating that the country's accession was turned down by India, which has often had strained relations with Turkey due to Erdogan's close ties with Pakistan (India's main adversary).
+Consequently, Turkey was designated merely as a “partner state” within BRICS.